vighneshbuddhivant/ipl-data-analysis-using-spark-vighnesh/README.md

 - **Real-World Application**: Direct application to sports analytics, showcasing versatility and problem-solving skills.

-Feel free to connect with me on [LINKDIN](www.linkedin.com/in/vighneshbuddhivant) to discuss this project or other data engineering topics!
+Feel free to connect with me on <a href=www.linkedin.com/in/vighneshbuddhivant>LINKDIN</a> to discuss this project or other data engineering topics!